Composing coloured pencil drawings before you start is vital to a successful piece of artwork.

-The exercise was also designed to introduce the method of underpainting with watercolour pencils to beginning artists.
-Clearly more work could be done to produce a "finished' picture, but hopefully it will give beginners and those more experienced in coloured pencil drawings, some ideas and guidelines.
+Peter designed this exercise to introduce the method of underpainting with watercolour pencils to beginning artists.
+Clearly more work would produce a finished picture, but hopefully it will give beginners, and those more experienced in coloured pencil drawings, some ideas and guidelines.

-The difference in size between the two barges also helps to give depth to the composition.
-Objects that are further away from us appear smaller, even if in fact they are the same size as each other as would likely be the case with our two boats.
+The boats’ positions also helped to add depth to the composition as objects that are further away from us appear smaller, even if they are the same size.
+This compositional trick exaggerates the perspective in our drawing.